sin5678/inav_cn_wiki/Failsafe2.md

 For failsafe to work optimal iNav needs to know it's in a failsafe event and not just doing regular RTH.
 This is for example correctly handle loss of GPS while returning to home.

+Also this assumes you have regular GPS modes like `RTH` working already.

 ###Configuration of receiver

 One got two options on how to configure receiver.